 It may come as a shock to you, but all churches have a “liturgy.”
 This word simply refers to an order of doing things.
 No matter what church you’ve attended, that church has a general pattern or order they follow in their worship service, even “contemporary” churches.
-At WRC, we believe that the way we worship should echo Scripture and re-enforce its teaching rather than manipulate your emotions.
+At WRC, we believe that the way we worship should re-enforce the message of the Bible to both our souls and our bodies, rather than manipulate your emotions.

 The Bible clearly demonstrates that God is the One to initiate covenants with man, whether that was in the Garden, with Abraham, through Moses, or in the New Covenant.
 Man, then, becomes God’s covenant partner, but only as a recipient and image-bearer, never as God’s equal.
 Therefore, our worship is “responsive” – God initiates with us through His covenantal word, and we respond to Him in confession, prayer, and song.
 In other words, worship is “dialogical”.
 For more on this, see Worship Services and Why is your liturgy so old-fashioned?